sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 ...
 ```

-White box tests are done.
+In-module tests are done.

-Now module `foo` is installed locally and the `maven-invoker-plugin` executes all integration tests:
+Now module `foo` is installed locally and the `maven-invoker-plugin` executes all extra-modular integration tests:

 ```
 ...